 The most common cause for which a person has high cholesterol is poor diet, and other factors such as lack of exercise, obesity, alcohol, smoking… In short, some bad habits and a sedentary lifestyle are the main causes of hypercholesterolemia.
 To reduce cholesterol or prevent it to rise above normal levels, you must change your lifestyle and adopt new habits that will lead you to a better and more pleasant life.

 Changing eating habits

 To start lowering your cholesterol, you have to change eating habits.
 You can start by cooking grilled, roasted, baked or grilled instead of fried.
-Your diet must be based on natural, healthy and nutritious foods like fruits and vegetables, legumes, whole grains (oats, rice, pasta, bread, etc.), white and blue fish, white meat with little fat, nuts and extra-virgin olive oil.
+Your cholesterol lowering diet must be based on natural, healthy and nutritious foods like fruits and vegetables, legumes, whole grains (oats, rice, pasta, bread, etc.), white and blue fish, white meat with little fat, nuts and extra-virgin olive oil.
 All these foods will provide quality nutrients such as soluble fiber and omega-3 that help lower levels of bad cholesterol (LDL) in the blood and increase the levels of good cholesterol (HDL).

 As you need to include all those foods in your diet, you also need to remove from your diet certain foods that are totally detrimental to your health and especially for your cholesterol levels.
 These foods are hydrogenated vegetable oil, fried foods, pastries and industrial confectionery, industrial sauces, fast food, pre-cooked and ready meals, sweet and savory snacks, sugary drinks, high fat meats.
 These foods provide trans fats, which are hydrogenated fats made from hydrogenated oils, and this increases the bad cholesterol (LDL) and lower good cholesterol (HDL).